 “You did a great job with that.”

-Do the above sound like compliments?
+Do these sound like compliments?
 If only!
-When spoken with a snide tone and arched eyebrow, the above were put-downs uttered in response to: an unreturned pen, a spilled drink, and an omitted meeting announcement.
-Sarcastic jokes aren’t funny.
-They’re mean, and it’s painful to watch (or receive).
+No, they were put-downs uttered in response to: an unreturned pen, a spilled drink, and an omitted meeting announcement.

-The example of those women inspired me to action.
+Their example inspired me to action.
 If that’s what sarcasm looks like, I don’t want any part of it.
 And ladies, that is what it looks like.
-You don’t have to talk like that.
-You can do better.
+You can do better than that.

 1. Sarcasm is ambiguous.